Romain Arneodo

 Romain Arneodo (born 4 August 1992) is a French-born Monégasque professional tennis player who specializes in doubles.
-He has a career-high ATP doubles ranking of world No. 43, reached on 14 April 2025.
+He has a career-high ATP doubles ranking of world No. 38 reached on 25 August 2025 and a singles ranking of world No. 455 on 25 August 2014.
 He won the Monte-Carlo Masters doubles title in 2025, with Manuel Guinard, becoming the first Monégasque champion at the tournament.

-Arneodo also reached a singles ranking of world No. 455 on 25 August 2014.
 From 2008 to 2013, he represented France in international competitions, but has since represented Monaco.

 Career

 Arneodo made his ATP main draw debut at the 2014 Monte-Carlo Rolex Masters in the doubles tournament with partner Benjamin Balleret.
 The pair entered the main draw with a wildcard and reached the quarterfinals after defeating the pairs of Jean-Julien Rojer and Horia Tecău and Roberto Bautista Agut and Andreas Seppi in three sets before bowing out to fifth seeds Daniel Nestor and Nenad Zimonjić in straight sets.

 Three years later, in 2017, Arneodo went one step further in Monte Carlo with partner Hugo Nys by reaching the semifinals after defeating the pairs of Pablo Carreño Busta and Guillermo García López, eighth seeds Rojer and Tecău, and third seeds Jamie Murray and Bruno Soares.

 In 2019, at the Los Cabos Open, Arneodo teamed up with Nys and they defeated Dominic Inglot and Austin Krajicek in the final to win each their own maiden ATP doubles title together; the duo won all four matches in three sets en route to the title.

 Six years after reaching his first ATP Masters 1000 doubles semifinal in 2017, Arneodo became the first Monegasque player to contend for the Monte-Carlo Masters doubles title in the tournament's history by reaching the 2023 final.
 With partner Sam Weissborn, they defeated Marcelo Melo and Alexander Zverev before they upset defending champions and second seeds Rajeev Ram and Joe Salisbury, sixth seeds Lloyd Glasspool and Harri Heliövaara, and Kevin Krawietz and Tim Pütz to enter into their maiden Masters doubles final.
 The Monegasque/Austrian wildcards lost to Ivan Dodig and Austin Krajicek, though their results earned Arneodo his top 55 debut on 24 April 2023.

 Two years later he reached the semifinal at his home Masters tournament at the Monte Carlo Country Club for the third time partnering this time Manuel Guinard, also as a wildcard pair, defeating Rohan Bopanna and Ben Shelton.
 He reached again the final upsetting second seeds Harri Heliovaara and Henry Patten.
 Arneodo and Guinard won their maiden Masters title defeating Lloyd Glasspool and Julian Cash.
 Arneodo became the first Monégasque player to win the Monte-Carlo Masters.
 It was only the pair's second tournament playing together.